-The tug was then acquired by McAllister Towing and Transportation of New York, New York where she was renamed as the Michael J. McAllister.
+In 2006, she was acquired by the McAllister Towing and Transportation Company of New York, New York.
+Where the tug was renamed as the Michael J. McAllister.

-She is powered by two Alco 12-251 F diesel engines with Lufkin reduction gears at a ratio of 5.6:1 for a rated 4,100 horsepower.
+Powered by two, twelve cylinder, Alco 12-251 F diesel engines.
+With Lufkin reduction gears, at a ratio of 5.6:1.
+Turning two, cast steel, fixed pitch, propellers.
+For a rated 4,100 horsepower.

 Her electrical service is provided by two, 98kW generator sets.
 The tug's capacities are 134,5000 gallons of fuel oil, 2,000 gallons of lube oil, and 23,300 gallons of potable water.